zuozhenggh/learning-library/analytics-library/redbull/analytics-advanced-data-exploration/analytics-advanced-data-exploration.md

 1. Let's visualize a more recent race.
 In the filter, change the selected race to the Austrian Grand Prix of 2021.

-   Use the search box to look for "Austrian", then click on "2021 Austrian Grand Prix" in the list.
+   Delete any existing Grand Prix' from the filter.
+Then use the search box to look for "Austrian", then click on "2021 Austrian Grand Prix" in the list.

    ![Banner](images/search-austrian.png)

 2. We want to show whether a driver made a pit stop in a particular lap.

-   Click on the position chart to select its configuration, then drag `PIT_STOP` to the Shape attribute
+   Click on the position chart to select its configuration, then drag `PIT_STOP` (from the "Lap Times" data set) to the Shape attribute

 	 ![Banner](images/drag-pit-stop.png)